-2.2 Module Data
+1.9 Module Data Files

-All data related to the MVI46-GSC is stored in user defined data areas.
+All data related to the MVI71-GSC is stored in user defined data files.
 The user is responsible for setting up the data areas to match the specific application for which the module is used.
 Each data area is discussed below:

-2.2.1 Configuration Data
+2.1.2 Configuration Data

-Configuration of the module is performed by filling a user defined data table.
-In the example ladder logic, file N10 is used for this purpose.
-Each item in the file has an associated symbol and description to aid in filling in the data.
+Configuration of the module is performed by filling in a user defined data table.
+In the example ladder logic, file N10 stores the general module configuration information.
+Each register in the files has an associated symbol and description to aid in filling in the data.
+The Reference chapter lists the items that must be configured for the module and their associated location in the file.
+When the side-connect interface is utilized, the file used for configuration must match that set in the SC\DATA.TXT file using the setdnpsc.exe program.